SepHarfi/MNIST-Classification-/README.md

 # MNIST-Classification-
-This project is one of the Introduction to Machine learning course's practical exercises.
-It aims to implement a CNN using PyTorch for classification of MNIST dataset.
+This project was one of the "Introduction to Machine learning Fall 2022" course's practical exercises.
+It aims to implement a CNN using torch for classification of MNIST dataset.